bbenz/JavaforBeginners/methods/methodexampledescriptions.md

 * One or more methods can be located inside a class
 * Method code is a set of statements, which are instructions on how that method should be performed
 * Methods return one value.
 That value can be an array to handle multiple return values.
-* If a method that returns no value must be declared void
+* A method that returns no value must be declared void

 ## Example 2 - Calling methods